 Compatibility/sharing studies related to Broadband Direct-Air-to-Ground Communications (DA2GC) in the frequency bands 2400-2483.5 MHz, 3400 – 3600 MHz and 5855-5875 MHz.

+Editor’s note:

+This working document has to be considered as a preliminary draft ECC Report which is still under development.
+All parts of it are still subject to further discussions and considerations.